-Interest income is recorded using the EIR.
-The EIR is the rate that exactly discounts the estimated future cash receipts over the expected life of the financial instrument or a shorter period, where appropriate, to the net carrying amount of the financial asset.
+Interest income is recorded using the effective interest rate.
+The effective interest rate is the rate that exactly discounts the estimated future cash receipts over the expected life of the financial instrument or a shorter period, where appropriate, to the net carrying amount of the financial asset.
 Interest income is included in finance income in the consolidated statement of comprehensive income.